By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 People who have been drinking and drugging have done some things they should not have done.
-People in recovery from other mental illness often have been unable to do things they should have done.
+People in recovery from other mental illnesses often have been unable to do things they should have done.
 In both cases, it is natural to want to repair the relationship and to think that an apology is in order.

 The expectation of many recovering people is that making an apology should mean that the other person forgives them and then everything is all right.
-They want the relationship to be a good one, even when it never was good to begin with.
+They want the relationship to be a good one, even when it never was good, to begin with.

 Apologies frequently do not produce the result you expect.

 The person to whom you think you owe that apology, they may well still be holding resentment towards you.
 Your saying you are sorry may not be followed by an “I forgive you and everything is now fine” response from them.
 Some people need to hang on to their resentments to protect themselves from being hurt again.

 What oft-times happens is that the other person takes this opportunity to let you have it.
 They tell you in most certain terms how badly you harmed them and how mad they continue to be.
 They may want you to feel their pain by hurting you back, they may just need to be heard and as a result, can’t hear you.

 At this point, the recovering person, now surprised that the other person is not accepting their apology, becomes upset, angry and a new fight begins.
 The effort to repair the relationship breach has resulted in a new conflict and this has happened well along in your efforts to stay clean sober or otherwise recover.

 Most of the people in a recovering person’s life have heard it all before.
 You have said you were sorry and then you did it again.
 Or for some, they have said they would do things and then because of their illness were not able to do those things.
 The others in your life felt let down if not downright lied to.